 The law of segregation applies universally.
-The reappearence of parental (red and white) flowers in the F_2 -generation also confirms, that law of segregation applies in this experiment.
+The reappearence of parental (red and white) flowers in the $F_2$ -generation also confirms, that law of segregation applies in this experiment.

-166 (b) The statement in option (b) is incorrect and can be corrected as corrected as
+166 (b) The statement in option (b) is incorrect and can be corrected as

 In domesticated fowls, sex of progeny depends on the type of egg rather than type of sperm.
-Rest of the statements are correct.

-- 167 (b) The statement in option (b) correctly describes the manner of determining the sex.Rest of the statements are incorrect and can be - Heterozygous sex chromosomes (ZW) determine female sex in birds. - XO condition in humans as found in Turner's syndrome determines male sex.
+167 (b) The statement in option (b) correctly describes the manner of determining the sex.

-- Heterozygous sex-chromosomes (XY) produces males in Drosophila. - 168 (d) The statement in option (d) is incorrect and can be corrected asFemale homogamety is found in mammals.Rest of the statements are correct. - 170 (a) The statement in option (a) is incorrect and can be corrected asHumans contain 22 pairs of autosomes (XX) and one pair of sex chromosome (XY).
+- Heterozygous sex chromosomes (ZW) determine female sex in birds. - XO condition in humans as found in Turner's syndrome determines male sex. - Heterozygous sex-chromosomes (XY) produces males in Drosophila. - 168 (d) The statement in option (d) is incorrect and can be corrected as

+Female homogamety is found in mammals.

+170 (a) The statement in option (a) is incorrect and can be corrected as

+Humans contain 22 pairs of autosomes (XX) and one pair of sex chromosome (XY).

-- 171 (a) The statement in option (a) is incorrect for haemophilia and can be corrected as It is a sex-linked recessive disease.
-Rest of the statements are correct. - 172 (c) The statement in option (c) is correct.
+171 (a) The statement in option (a) is incorrect for haemophilia and can be corrected as It is a sex-linked recessive disease.

+- 172 (c) The statement in option (c) is correct.
 Rest of the statements are incorrect and can be corrected as - Sickle-cell anaemia is the qualitative defect of synthesising an incorrectly function globin. - Thalassemia is the quantitative defect of synthesising to few globin molecules. - 173 (c) The statement in option (c) is incorrect and can be corrected as

-In thalassemia, the α and β -globin chains of haemoglobin are not absent rather their production is affected.
+In thalassemia, the $\alpha$ and $\beta$ -globin chains of haemoglobin are not absent rather their production is affected.